Ch. 9 "Berry Gordy Jr. and Jackie Wilson"

 Although Gordy was short on money and had recently been divorced from his first wife, he had some things going for him.
 Because of the Jackie Wilson hits, his name was known in the music business and he had also made an important discovery before leaving Wilson.

 In August of 1957, Nat Tarnopol, was auditioning new acts in Detroit.
 Gordy happened to be in his office when a young group calling themselves the Matadors performed some songs.
 The group failed to impress Tarnopol but they caught Gordy’s ear.

 Gordy complimented the Matadors in the hall following their audition, and he offered to manage them.
 Gordy also offered to help the group’s leader, William “Smokey” Robinson, with his songwriting efforts after discovering that Robinson had a whole notebook filled with early compositions.

-Following his divorce, Gordy was working out of his sisters’ houses, and he signed both The Matadors, soon to be renamed The Miracles, and a doo wop group called The Satintones before he auditioned a 20-year-old singer from Detroit named Raynoma Liles.
+Following his divorce, Gordy was working out of his sisters’ houses, and he signed both the Matadors, soon to be renamed the Miracles, and another vocal group called the Satintones before he auditioned a 20-year-old singer from Detroit named Raynoma Liles.
 Although she is often overlooked in Motown’s history, Raynoma Liles became an important early member of Gordy’s team.

 Liles, who was desperate to make it in show business as a singer and songwriter, impressed Gordy with her perfect pitch and strong background in arranging.
 As a result, he brought her into his business to help him develop his young acts.